Bowling Exercise – Everything you need to know

 Upper and Lower Back

-When you are swinging the bowling ball back and forth, your upper and lower back are in extension.
-You need to have a strong core if you are thinking of swinging the ball without developing pain and discomfort.
+When you swing the bowling ball back and forth, your upper and lower back are in extension.
+You need a strong core if you are thinking of turning the ball without developing pain and discomfort.

 Triceps